 While browsing forums, I find some users are trying to clone MBR to GPT.
 Look:

 “I’m upgrading from a 2TB HD to a new 6TB HD.
 The 2TB is formatted in MBR; but obviously, the 6TB needs to be in GPT.
 Is there a way to clone the 2TB onto the 6TB, but have it be GPT?”

-Have you ever thinking about doing the same job?
+Have you ever thought about doing the same job?
 Did you finally figure it out?
 If you are among the numerous puzzlers, you may get some key information by reading this article.

 How to Clone MBR to GPT Disk/SSD Without Boot Issue?